Suggest a Songfact / Artistfact

 Jimmy Dean wrote this about fellow actor John Mentoe ("Destry Rides Again"), who was 6' 5" tall.
 According to Dean's roommate (at the time), the song was intended to be a joke.

-This was a huge hit in the US.
-Not only did it top the Pop charts for 5 weeks, but it was also #1 on the Country charts for 2 weeks, and #1 Adult Contemporary for 10 weeks.
+In the US, this was a monster hit with tremendous crossover appeal.
+Not only did it top the Hot 100 for five weeks, it was also #1 on the Country chart for two weeks, and #1 on the Adult Contemporary chart for 10 weeks.
+The next song to reach the top spot on all three charts was "Rhinestone Cowboy

 Jimmy Dean went on to become famous for his line of sausage products.
 He also had his own TV series in the '50s and '60s.